Char2sGu/layout-projection/README.md

 Framework-agnostic **Layout Projection** and GPU-accelerated layout animation with various framework adapters.

-> [!CAUTION]
-> This project is currently under a massive re-design, and the tutorials and website is not yet updated.
-> Please stay tuned and come back later!

 - Getting started with Vanilla JS (WIP)
 - [Getting started with Angular](https://char2sgu.github.io/layout-projection/angular/README)
 - Framework-agnostic Kernel API: